Metrics Guide

 Deepgram License Proxy

-For on-prem deployments, the Deepgram License Proxy container images expose an endpoint /v1/status, on port 8089 by default.
-Querying this endpoint will provide statistics indicating if the license proxy is able to communicate with the Deepgram license server.
+For self-hosted deployments, the Deepgram License Proxy container images expose an endpoint /v1/status, on port 8080 by default.
+Querying this endpoint will indicate if the license proxy is able to communicate with the Deepgram license server.

 Summary